v-sugahara7993-esol/v2i_interface/README.md

 |operation_mode|Select the following operation modes; `product`, `local_test`.
 This replaces the entire list of parameters with different values.|

 ## Parameter description
-These are the parameters used to make a UDP connection to a user-defined broadcasting device.
+These are mandatory parameters of UDP connection to a user-defined broadcasting device.
 |Name          |
 |:-------------|
 |ip_address    |